avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

       - [x] perimeter of cities
       - [ ] (not yet calculated)

+- [ ] Choose which Cities I will start with

+  - [ ] Choose based on Relevance, if it's NUTS2, better, If I have the geography, better.
   - [ ] Find the name of the city that had an specially bad effect (small city in the border)

 - [ ] Review that all sources and statistics make sense in size and in interpretation.